DHTMLX/docs-diagram/docs/api/data_collection/getroots_method.md

 @signature: {`getRoots(): Id[]`}

 @returns:
-- param    	array      	an array with ids of the root items
+An array with the ids of the root items.

 @example:
 diagram.data.getRoots();

 @descr:

 @changelog: Added in v4.0

-@relatedapi:
-	api/data/methods/getroot.md